-The O&M cost estimate reflects the annual and periodic costs for implementing the long-term O&M at the OU5 site.
+The O&M cost estimate reflects the annual and periodic costs for implementing long-term O&M at the OU8 site.

-The intended use of the O&M cost estimate is to support EPA and the DEQ in the development and preparation of the annual O&M budget for the OU5 site.
-The O&M cost estimate is also used to help EPA and DEQ management understand the costs associated with implementing the long-term O&M at OU5, and helps in developing the cooperative agreement work plan.
+The intended use of the O&M cost estimate is to support EPA and the DEQ in the development and preparation of the annual O&M budget for OU8.
+The O&M cost estimate is also used to help EPA and DEQ management understand the costs associated with implementing the long-term O&M at OU8 and helps in developing the cooperative agreement work plan.